norse-blue/php-sekkr/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Sekkr is a package for array manipulation.
+Sekkr is a framework agnostic package for array manipulation.

-It is based on the work of Riku Särkinen (@adbario) at [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation).
+It is based on the work of Riku Särkinen ([@adbario](https://github.com/adbario)) at [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation).

 ## Install